 ClearHealth Quality Institute’s (CHQI) mission is to improve the health insurance and provider systems of care by creating best practice accreditation programs and other compliance solutions.
 Founded upon the principles of accountability, integrity, and quality, the goal of these initiatives is to create programs that benefit consumers, regulators, payers, providers, and others.

-Mr. Resiman serves as the President of CHQI.
+Michael D. Reisman serves as CHQI president.
 Michael brings over 12 years of legal experience to CHQI.
 Most recently, he served in the New York Attorney General—Health Care Bureau, which protects the rights of consumers in the health care system.
 During his five years as an Assistant Attorney General, he was instrumental in efforts to enforce federal and New York mental health parity laws, which resulted in eight settlements with health insurance companies that greatly improved their mental health and addiction benefits and returned more than $2 million to consumers.
 Mr. Reisman also played an instrumental role in investigations and settlements regarding mobile health applications and pharmaceutical marketing.

 Prior to joining the New York Attorney General’s Office, Mr. Reisman was a litigator at several national law firms, focusing on health care and intellectual property matters, and brought two high-profile court cases that improved the lives of mental health patients in New York and New Jersey.

-Garry Carneal, JD, MA, is a leading expert in health care.
+Garry Carneal is a leading expert in health care.
 He has researched, written and published extensively on quality, medical management, information technology and regulatory trends.
-He has established a track record helping trade associations, accreditation organizations, and other health-related businesses scale-up nationally.
+He has established a track record helping trade associations, accreditation organizations, and other health-related businesses scale nationally.
 During his career, Mr. Carneal has brought to market over 20 accreditation programs that have been recognized by 45 states and three federal agencies.

 Mr. Carneal received an undergraduate degree from Washington & Lee University, a master’s degree from Yale University and a law degree from the University of Virginia.

-Doug Clarke serves as the Executive Director of the Accreditation Programs.
-Mr. Clarke will oversee all accreditation and certification programs, value-based purchasing standards, and health outcome measures to help the payer and provider communities achieve parity between medicine and health access.
-Prior to joining CHQI, Clarke served as Director of Accreditation programs at the American Telemedicine Association, where he developed program policies and procedures, and managed all accreditation processes.
-His previous roles include experience as Associate Director and Lead Accreditation Specialist for the Commission on Accreditation in Physical Therapy Education (CAPTE), Chief Academic Officer in the higher education setting, and faculty member at the post-secondary level.
-Doug is an alumnus of the College of William & Mary (BA) and Concordia University-Portland (M.Ed.)
+Doug Clarke serves as the executive director of the accreditation programs.
+Mr. Clarke oversees all accreditation and certification programs, value-based purchasing standards, and health outcome measures to help the payer and provider communities achieve parity between medicine and health access.
+Prior to joining CHQI, Clarke served as director of accreditation programs at the American Telemedicine Association (ATA), where he developed program policies and procedures, and managed all accreditation processes.
+His previous roles include experience as associate director and lead accreditation specialist for the Commission on Accreditation in Physical Therapy Education (CAPTE), chief academic officer in the higher education setting, and faculty member at the post-secondary level.
+Clarke is an alumnus of the College of William & Mary (Bachelor of Arts) and Concordia University-Portland (Master of Education)

-Jessica Grillo serves as the Legal Director.
-As CHQI’s Legal Director, Jessica provides in-house legal support and oversees policy development.
+Jessica Grillo serves as the legal director.
+As CHQI’s legal director, Jessica provides in-house legal support and oversees policy development.
 As Executive Director of RegQuest, Jessica is responsible for the development of regulatory content, blogs, and news updates.
 Prior to joining CHQI, Jessica worked in private practice, litigating civil and domestic cases throughout Maryland and Washington D.C.
-She is an alumnus of both Barry University School of Law (JD), and Penn State University (BS).
+She is an alumnus of both Barry University School of Law (Juris Doctorate), and Penn State University (Bachelor of Science).

-Tony is responsible for strategic message development, which includes internal and external communications, web content development, marketing collateral, social media, webinars, and overseeing the deployment of marketing campaigns.
-He brings over seven years of experience in public affairs and marketing experience.
-He is an alumnus of Indiana University (MPA) and Northeastern Illinois University (BA).
+Tony Ellis oversees strategic message development, which includes internal and external communications, web content development, marketing collateral, social media, webinars, and the deployment of marketing campaigns.
+Mr. Ellis brings over seven years of experience in public affairs and marketing experience.
+He is an alumnus of Indiana University (Master of Arts) and Northeastern Illinois University (Bachelor of Arts).

 Dr. Siegel has written over 200 articles and book chapters about PACS (Picture Archiving and Communication Systems) and digital imaging, and has edited six books on the topic, including Filmless Radiology and Security Issues in the Digital Medical Enterprise.
 He has presented more than 1,000 times worldwide on a broad range of topics involving the use of computers in medicine.
 He was named Researcher of the Year, Educator of the Year, and received multiple awards for innovation, including the Smithsonian Award.